drflorianberger/TPUCU25/_build/html/_sources/week2/separate_charges.md

 ## Separating charges is fundamental for neural communication
 Cells separate ions between compartments to store energy and information.
 These compartments are separated by membranes with a protein machinery of pumps and channels.
-These pumps and channels regulate the trans-membrane ion flow, keep charge imbalances from equilibrating and thus generate and maintain a voltage potential across the membrane.
-This membrane potential can be altered by chemical, electrical, or mechanical stimulation and the resulting disturbance can propagate along the cell membrane as action potentials.
+These pumps and channels regulate the trans-membrane ion flow, keep charge imbalances from equilibrating, and thus generate and maintain a voltage potential across the membrane.
+This membrane potential can be altered by chemical, electrical, or mechanical stimulation, and the resulting disturbance can propagate along the cell membrane as action potentials.
 Action potentials are fundamental for neural communication and travel at a rate of $10-100\, \rm{m/s}$.

 (sec:sep)=
 ## The basics of separating charges